chiragmatkar/web_scrappers/santabanta/README.md

 scrapy crawl santabanta -a wallpapers=hrithik-roshan
 scrapy crawl santabanta (default wallpapers=kelly-brook)

-The naming convention for running sipder keyword argumets is small case first and last name seperatd by hypen (-)
+The naming convention for running sipder keyword argumets is small case first name and last name seperat2d by hypen (hrithik-roshan)

 The santabanta spider scrapes the wallpapers paged across for Hig Definition Images.